 Seller's Description:

-Add this copy of Elective Affinities (World's Classics) to cart. $6.29, very good condition, Sold by Halcyon Books rated 4.0 out of 5 stars, ships from LONDON, LONDON, UNITED KINGDOM, published 1994 by Oxford Paperbacks.
+Add this copy of Elective Affinities a Novel to cart. $5.40, fair condition, Sold by SELL BOOKS LTD rated 5.0 out of 5 stars, ships from London, LONDON, UNITED KINGDOM, published 2008 by OUP Oxford.

 Choose your shipping method in Checkout.
 Costs may vary based on destination.